ivanleomk/ML-Notes/Routing.md

 > Routing is just a classification task

 Visual Language Models are trained on captioning data therefore it's difficult to extract an answer from a model sometimes.
-Multimodal embeddings might make cost sense but it's not always that the embedding will match
+Multimodal embeddings might make cost sense but it's not always that the embedding will match the question itself.

+Tips
+- Be specific and incorporate the questions that you used in the captioning data
+- Use chain of thought for captioning data
+- augment context by adding OCR
+- Add structured extraction from images itself and some form of bounding boxes

+From Text-to-SQL, the idea is to bake in as much knowledge about the prompts itself that we can put inside.